dtonhofer/prolog_notes/code/README.md

 - Short link: https://bit.ly/3ekBSU3_prolog

 Based on [`append/2`](https://eu.swi-prolog.org/pldoc/doc_for?object=append/2), predicate `splinter0/5`,
-which "splinters" a list into a prefix, the element at position N and a suffix:
+"splinters" a list into a prefix, the element at position N and a suffix:

 ```
 splinter0(+List, +N, ?Prefix, ?Element, ?Suffix)